catpea/kurwa/README.md

 This is the initial release, the database is still under construction, a great deal of work is needed for the UI, but the geometry work is mostly OK.

+## TLDR;

+- Requires a desktop display, mobile is too small for serious work.

 ## Rebuilding Database

 rm database.db